 This payment is designed to help meet the costs of school uniforms.
-Applications can be made from 1st June to 30th September.
-You may qualify for the Back to School Clothing and Footwear Allowance if you are:
+The scheme is open from June to September each year.
+You may qualify for the Back to School Clothing and Footwear Allowance (BSCFA) if you are::

-- In receipt of a Social Welfare payment (including Working Family Payment or Supplementary Welfare Allowance), or - Taking part in an approved employment scheme (back to work scheme) or - Taking part in a recognised education or training course, or - Involved in an Area Partnership Scheme, or - Attending an FET, Fáilte Ireland or Local Employment Services (LES) training scheme.
+- In receipt of a Social Welfare payment (including Working Family Payment, Back to Work Family Dividend and); or - In receipt of a Covid-19 Pandemic Unemployment Payment (PUP); or - Taking part in an approved employment scheme (back to work scheme) or - Taking part in a recognised education or training course; or - Involved in an Area Partnership Scheme; or - Attending an FET, Fáilte Ireland or Local Employment Services (LES) training scheme.